3D-e-Chem/molviewer-tsx/README.md

 * Minify app bundle, or switch from redux-saga to redux-thunk
 * Environment flag to toggle debug buttons in navbar using http://jspm.io/0.17-beta-guide/conditional-loading.html
 * App bundle should not include jquery, it is already in deps bundle
+* mock 3Dmol in tests
+* user friendly error when webgl support is missing